 - Remove dowels, starting on one end and working toward the other end.

-- As you remove dowels, smooth down the copper with a rubber roller of the type used in laminate counter application.
+- As you remove dowels, smooth down the copper with the roller.

 - Spray lacquer on the surface of the copper.
 If this is will be a counter, pour self-leveling clear epoxy on after spraying the lacquer.